Seiland House

 Tom Wolfe (Mountain Guide ACMG/IFMGA) – Based in Canmore, Alberta in the Canadian Rockies since 1994 Tom guides year around, with winters being a mix of ski guiding at lodges, heli-ski operations, and remote backcountry destinations throughout western Canada.
 He speaks English, German, and enough French and Spanish to get by.

-Seiland House Ski Touring: 2024 March 21-28
+Seiland House Ski Touring Itinerary

 Ski touring out of Seiland House Lodge in Seiland National Park.
 Includes guiding, accommodation (full board), and transportation including airport shuttle.

-If you decide to arrive a day or two early in Alta we highly recommend staying at the Altafjord Gjestegaard – a Sami-owned B&B with comfortable rooms, great views, and great prices.
+If you decide to arrive a day or two early in Alta we strongly recommend staying at the Altafjord Gjestegaard – a Sami-owned B&B with comfortable rooms, great views, and great prices.
 We do not recommend the single room (there’s only one) as it is close to the entrance and a bit noisy.
 The other rooms, especially on the second floor, are quiet.

-Day 1 (Thursday, March 21)
+Day 1

 For guests arriving by plane from Oslo, SAS arrives at 13:40.
 This gives you time to have lunch and make your way to the ferry terminal (shuttle service provided upon request).
 We catch the ferry at 16:24 from Alta (or possibly 17:38 from Storekorsnes) and arrive in Seiland at 18:15 where dinner and your cozy apartment await.

-Day 2-7 (March 22-27)
+Day 2-7

 Every day — ski touring and sailing.